 - Yield: 8-12 servings

 I opted to make this strawberry summer cake in a springform pan (9-inch) since I love the look of a naked-sided cake, even if it’s just one layer.
 Baked in a 9-inch springform pan, the cake is going to need towards the higher end of the suggested baking time listed below.
-Though you’re only seeing whipped cream pictured here, a scoop of vanilla ice cream goes really nice with this cake as well.
+And even though you’re only seeing whipped cream pictured here, a scoop of vanilla ice cream goes really nicely with this cake as well.

 1 ½ cups (188 grams) all-purpose flour